Joshua G. Cole

 Joshua Gregory Cole (born July 25, 1990) is an American politician.
 A Democrat, he served one term as member of the Virginia House of Delegates as the representative of Virginia's 28th district.
 Elected by the Democratic Party of Virginia, Cole served as a member of the Democratic National Committee at the 2020 convention.
 Cole was elected to represent Virginia's 65th district in the 2023 Virginia House of Delegates election.
-He is facing Sean Steinway for re-election in 2025.
+He was reelected in 2025 defeating Republican Sean Steinway.

 Early life and education

 Cole was born in Washington, D.C., and grew up in Stafford County, Virginia.
 He graduated from North Stafford High School and attended Liberty University for three years.
 He currently attends the University of Mary Washington.

 Career

 He worked for Liberty University and Richmond City Public Schools.
 He was also a pastor and is the immediate past president of the Stafford County NAACP.
 Cole has also had many staff positions in the Virginia Assembly.
 Between the 2017 and 2019 elections, he was chief of staff to Delegate Kelly Convirs-Fowler.